portworx/px-docs/release-notes/portworx-enterprise.md

 This is a minor patch release with the following fixex/enhancements.

-* PWX-6697: Add support for provisioning disks on VMware virtual machines on non-Kubernetes clusters and Kubernetes clusters without vSphere Cloud Provider.
+* PWX-6697: Add support for automatic provisioning of disks on VMware virtual machines on non-Kubernetes clusters and Kubernetes clusters without vSphere Cloud Provider.

 ## 1.6.1.2